marschmi/git_swc_wise/git_lesson.md

 ```

 > **Challenge 3:  Create a project description**
 > Create a new file called README.txt.
-Write a three-line description of the swc_r repository, commit your changes, then:
+Write a three-line description of the `swc_workshop` repository, commit your changes, then:

 > - modify one line
 > - add a line